blog-blog/blog-blog.github.io/index.markdown

 I'm also a student at ASU studying Philosophy and Spanish with an interest in Public Policy.
 In the meantime, I write for my blog [Vanilla Abstract](/#Vanilla Abstract), and I'm a [game artist](portfolio/game-art).

 I hope you enjoy your stay.
 Have a look around—I might recommend checking out my [Digital Literacy Narrative](portfolio/dln) project for English 484, a required course for beginning mentors.

-# Vanilla Abstract
-This is my blog.
-It's a play on [abstracts](https://en.wikipedia.org/wiki/Abstract_(summary)) and, of course, [vanilla extract](https://www.youtube.com/watch?v=kPauR6tP_cg).

-Here, we'll cover any of my topics of interest: open-source software, politics, books, and anything I write with a public audience in mind.